arviz-devs/arviz/doc/source/community.md

 * Creating and maintaining the ArviZ library with functions for posterior analysis, data storage, sample diagnostics, model checking, and comparison.
-* Creating social infrastructure through a welcoming and diverse community
+* Creating social infrastructure through a welcoming and diverse community.
-* Making the right data, tools and best practices more discoverable
+* Making the right data, tools and best practices more discoverable.
-* Promoting advocacy for a culture of principled iterative modeling based on the Bayesian Workflow
+* Promoting advocacy for a culture of principled iterative modeling based on the Bayesian Workflow.

 This page aims to gather resources related to Bayesian modeling and ArviZ from a variety of sources to work towards the 2nd and 3rd bullet points.